 Yes.
 You can add cover for snow skiing and snowboarding for an extra premium.
 Get a quote online or speak to your travel consultant.
 Please be aware there is no cover if you are:

 - Participating in a professional capacity

 How many accompanied children are allowed to travel with me on a policy?
 Show content

-For each adult purchasing an International or Domestic plan, there is no limit to the number of accompanied children you can add to your policy as long as they’re your own children or grandchildren, under 21 years of age and not employed full-time.
+For each adult purchasing an International or Domestic plan, there is no limit to the number of accompanied children you can add to your policy as long as they’re your own children or grandchildren, under 21 years of age, who are financially dependent on you and are not employed full-time.